titon/toolkit/docs/en/components/input-group.md

 ```

 <div class="notice is-warning">
-    When grouping <code>.button</code>s and <code>.button-group</code>s,
-    a fixed height may need to be applied as line heights, paddings, and font sizes
-    differ between browsers, which makes it rather complicated to align correctly.
+    When grouping <code>.button</code>s and <code>.button-group</code>s, a fixed height may need to be applied as line heights, padding, and font sizes differ between browsers, which makes it rather complicated to align correctly.
 </div>

 ## Variables ##